ebenlazarus/ebenlazarus.github.io/_pages/about.md

 research: true # includes the research section
 ---

 Welcome!
 I am an assistant professor of finance at the Haas School of Business at UC Berkeley.
-Before joining Berkeley, I was an assistant professor at the MIT Sloan School of Management.
-My research focuses on asset pricing, macroeconomics, and time-series econometrics.
+My research interests include asset pricing, macroeconomics, behavioral economics, and time-series econometrics.

 {% comment %}
 <b>I'll be building out this website shortly.
 In the meantime, please see my previous MIT website at [https://elazarus.mit.edu](https://elazarus.mit.edu) for my up-to-date [research page](https://elazarus.mit.edu/research/) and additional information.</b>